 Cultural-communicative fields consider how human interaction shapes individual and collective experience.
-While their methods and content vary, both engage human behavior in its diverse social and cultural contexts (Maxwell 2020, 6).
+While their methods and content vary, both engage human behavior in its diverse contexts (Maxwell 2020, 6).
 Fields with a strong cultural component foster creative expression and esthetic appreciation as they expose students to different cultural narratives and encourage students to engage-and appreciate-diversity of norms and ways of life.
-Fields with a strong communicative component are concerned with the practice and theory of interaction in a variety of social, cultural, and historical settings.
-By promoting an understanding of the social constraints under which people act, communicative resources enhance interpersonal skills and cultural tolerance.
-To the extent that "people learn certain ways of explaining social events as a byproduct of their professional training," cultural-communicative training alerts students to the "impact of the cultural context on the development of causal judgments" (Guimond, Begin, and Palmer 1989, 127-8).
-A capacity to "better understand and appreciate other people's standpoints" has been linked to liberal gender-role attitudes (van de Werfhorst and de Graaf 2004, 216); progressive attitudes on social issues (Carnevale et al. 2020, 18 and Table C1); cosmopolitanism (Maxwell 2020); and libertarian attitudes on law and order and immigration/multiculturalism (Magni 2024).
-These attitudes are in line with the ideological underpinnings of GAL parties which typically "support the cultural opening of European societies, as they do not see much importance in the conservation of their countries' national identities and traditional ways of life; in addition, they are open towards concerns for racial equality and rights for immigrants" (Dolezal 2010, 542).
+By promoting an understanding of the social constraints under which people act, communicative education enhances interpersonal skills and cultural tolerance.
+To the extent that "people learn certain ways of explaining social events as a byproduct of their professional training," culturalcommunicative training alerts students to the "impact of the cultural context on the development of causal judgments" (Guimond, Begin, and Palmer 1989, 127-8).
+A capacity to "better understand and appreciate other people's standpoints" has been linked to liberal gender-role attitudes (van de Werfhorst and de Graaf 2004, 216); progressive attitudes on social issues (Carnevale et al. 2020, 18 and Table C1); cosmopolitanism (Maxwell 2020); and libertarian attitudes on immigration/multiculturalism (Magni 2024).
+These attitudes are in line with the ideological underpinnings of GAL parties which typically "support the cultural opening of European societies, as they do not see much importance in the conservation of their countries' national identities and traditional ways of life; in addition, they are open toward concerns for racial equality and rights for immigrants" (Dolezal 2010, 542).

-The educational resource schema distinguishes economic resources from those conveyed by other social sciences.
+The educational schema distinguishes economic skills from those conveyed by other social sciences.
 Material incentives-chiefly income and capital-are considered decisive for how markets function, how prices allocate resources in response to supply and demand, and how business is managed.
-While economic resources can be expected to chiefly bear on the economic left-right dimension of conflict, we suspect that they also lean to the TAN side of the socio-cultural divide.
-The "general expectation is thus that people who have acquired extensive economic educational resources are materialistic in their consumption and conservative in their sociopolitical orientation" (van de Werfhorst and Kraaykamp 2001, 298).
-Students in fields oriented to economic resources tend to attribute unemployment and poverty to personal failings (Guimond, Begin, and Palmer 1989, 128) and score higher on ethnocentrism (Elchardus and Spruyt 2009, 449).
+While economic skills can be expected to chiefly bear on the economic left-right dimension of conflict, we suspect that they also lean to the TAN side of the sociocultural divide.
+The "general expectation is thus that people who have acquired extensive economic educational resources are materialistic in their consumption and conservative in their sociopolitical orientation" (van de Werfhorst, de Graaf, and Kraaykamp 2001, 298).
+Students in fields oriented to economic skills tend to attribute unemployment and poverty to personal failings (Guimond, Begin, and Palmer 1989, 128)